Phased Retirement Program

 - If I have already signed a Phased Retirement Agreement and it is fully-executed, will my benefits change if the policy changes?

-- Who bears the cost of the program and why?
+- Who bears the cost of the program?

 All costs of the Phased Retirement Program are borne by the college/unit/department, depending upon how the budget of the individual area is established.
 Given the University’s decentralized budget process, the financial benefits of the phased retirement also accrue to the local budget.

 - What happens if I have outstanding grant money?